DevRelJam/HYD-AUG-2025/README.md

 # DevRel Jam Hyderabad - August 2025

-Welcome to the repository for the DevRel Jam meetup happening in Hyderabad, India, in August 2025, co-located with KubeCon India 2025.
+Welcome to the repository for the DevRel Jam meetup happening in Hyderabad in August, co-located with KubeCon India 2025.

 - **Date and Time:** [To Be announced]
 - **Location:** Hyderabad, India 🇮🇳